QuSpin/QuSpin/README.md

 # exact_diag_py
 exact_diag_py is a python library which wraps Scipy, Numpy, and custom fortran libraries together to do state of the art exact diagonalization calculations on 1 dimensional spin 1/2 chains with lengths up to 31 sites.
 The interface allows the user to define any spin 1/2 Hamiltonian which can be constructed from spin operators; while also allowing the user flexibility of accessing all possible symmetries in 1d.
 There is also a way of spcifying the time dependence of operators in the hamiltonian as well, which can be easily interfaced with Scipy [ode solvers](http://docs.scipy.org/doc/scipy-0.15.1/reference/generated/scipy.integrate.ode.html) to solve the time dependent Schrodinger equation numerically for these systems.
-All the hamiltonian data is stored using Scipy's [spare matrix](http://docs.scipy.org/doc/scipy/reference/sparse.html) library which allows the user to access the powerful sparse linear algebra tools.
+All the hamiltonian data is stored using Scipy's [sparse matrix](http://docs.scipy.org/doc/scipy/reference/sparse.html) library which allows the user to access the powerful sparse linear algebra tools.

 The package requires scipy v0.14.0 or later, a compatible version of numpy, and the proper fortran compilers.